 The BC Generations Project is part of a massive national research initiative called the Canadian Partnership for Tomorrow Project (CPTP).
-There are five jurisdictions currently involved in this project: British Columbia, Alberta, Ontario, Quebec and Atlantic Canada.
-While each regional project may be slightly different, the jurisdictions have worked together to ensure consistency, quality and security in their data and specimen collection procedures.
+There are five jurisdictions involved in this project: British Columbia, Alberta, Ontario, Quebec and Atlantic Canada.
+While each regional project may be slightly different, the jurisdictions have worked together to ensure consistency, quality and security in their data and biosample collection procedures.
 By combining datasets collected across the country, researchers can more easily analyze disease patterns, even with relatively rare cancers that affect few people.
 Visit the CPTP Portal to view what data and biosamples are currently available on the over 300,000 participants.